 Fresh water for drinking was hard to come by in Mud Bay, so the McBrides had to travel all the way to Woodward's Hill.
 They would have to make this five mile trip twice a day as cattle drink lots of water.
 In 1903 the first galvanized pipes in Surrey were run from Chantrell Creek, along Crescent Road, to the McBride place.
 This settled the water problem.

 The McBride family home was the centre of community activity.
-Dances were held here as well as other social activites.
+Dances were held here as well as other social activities.
 Mrs. McBride was an active member of the Anglican Church and a gracious host to members of her community.

 In 1914 the telephone came into Mud Bay.
 This helped communication considerably.